 This study has been applied to a rotating platform that corresponds to the active platform parameters.
 As for the uni-axial model, three active platform stiffnesses values were considered.
-The dynamics of the soft active platform ($k_n=0.01~\mathrm{N/\mu m}$) was shown to be more depend more on the rotation velocity (higher coupling and change of dynamics due to gyroscopic effects).
+The dynamics of the soft active platform ( $k_n=0.01~\mathrm{N/\mu m}$ ) was shown to be more depend more on the rotation velocity (higher coupling and change of dynamics due to gyroscopic effects).
 In addition, the attainable damping ratio of the soft active platform when using IFF is limited by gyroscopic effects.

-To be closer to the Nano Active Stabilization System dynamics, the limited compliance of the micro-station has been considered.
-Results are similar to those of the uniaxial model except that some complexity is added for the soft active platform due to the spindle's rotation.
-For the moderately stiff active platform ($k_n = 1 \text{ N/\mu m}$), the gyroscopic effects only slightly affect the system dynamics, and therefore could represent a good alternative to the soft active platform that showed better results with the uniaxial model.
+To better match the Nano Active Stabilization System dynamics, the limited compliance of the micro-station has been considered.
+The results are similar to those of the uniaxial model, except for additional complexity introduced by the spindle's rotation in the case of the soft active platform.
+For the moderately stiff active platform ( $k_n=1\,\mathrm{N}/\mu\mathrm{m}$ ), the gyroscopic effects only slightly affect the system dynamics, and therefore could represent a good alternative to the soft active platform that showed better results with the uniaxial model.

-2.3 Micro Station - Modal Analysis
+2.3 MICRO STATION - MODAL ANALYSIS